 For more information on exposed objects, please see the reference documentation.

 Being able to quickly generate audit reports is an important aspect of compliance with data privacy regulations.
 The GDPR plugin enables the creation of two different types of audit reports for personal data.
 From the top Navigation bar, choose … > Macros.

 GDPR Datasets Check-up¶

-Open this macro, deselect Only UNSURE and click Run Macro.
-This builds a list of all the datasets in the project (or all projects, if we select that in the macro dialog), and allows you to quickly scan the list to see if there is missing information; for example, datasets that are in an UNSURE state, or datasets that contain personal data, but do not have a listed purpose, retention policy, or basis for legal consent.
+This action builds a list of all the datasets in the project (or all projects, if we select that in the macro dialog), and allows you to quickly scan the list to see if there is missing information; for example, datasets that are in an UNSURE state, or datasets that contain personal data, but do not have a listed purpose, retention policy, or basis for legal consent.

-Open this macro and click Run Macro.
-This builds an audit trail of the personal data policies applying to each object within the project (or all projects, if we select that in the macro dialog).
+This action builds an audit trail of the personal data policies applying to each object within the project (or all projects, if we select that in the macro dialog).
 It has greater detail than the datasets check-up report, and helps you to identify potential problem areas in your projects and across the Dataiku DSS instance.